A number of Committees have been delegated power by the CEO of CAMS to plan and administer specific functions of the organisation.

 The National Regulations Advisory Committee membership is comprised of a Chair and several advisors.
 The principal purpose is to provide advice to the CAMS CEO and others on the rules and regulations of CAMS including draft Bulletins.

 The committee meets often as a working group in the Melbourne office and may call upon specialist advisors on specific issues.
-The desirable qualities for any prospective member include:

 Judicial Advisory Committee